hashicorp/terraform-provider-kubernetes/website/docs/r/daemonset.html.markdown

 * `mount_path` - (Required) Path within the container at which the volume should be mounted.
 Must not contain ':'.
 * `name` - (Required) This must match the Name of a Volume.
+* `mount_propagation` - (Optional) Mount propagation allows for sharing volumes mounted by a Container to other Containers in the same Pod, or even to other Pods on the same node.
+One of None, HostToContainer, Bidirectional.
+Defaults to None.
+More info: https://kubernetes.io/docs/concepts/storage/volumes/#mount-propagation
 * `read_only` - (Optional) Mounted read-only if true, read-write otherwise (false or unspecified).
 Defaults to false.
 * `sub_path` - (Optional) Path within the volume from which the container's volume should be mounted.
 Defaults to "" (volume's root).